 - Click on Save and Close.

 The refund from the vendor has been successfully recorded in QuickBooks.
-For more information about the same, you can get in touch with our experts at our LIVE CHAT.
+For more information to know how to issue refund in QuickBooks or related topic, you can get in touch with our experts at our LIVE CHAT.

 Read More: How to Record a Loan Receivable in QuickBooks?